joshgerdes/jekyll-uno/_posts/2016-03-12-from-california-to-california-by-way-of-tokyo.md

 Believe it or not there is actually a good reason for this!

 ###How Amazon routes Cloudfront Requests
-Here's what Happens when you attempt to resolve the IP of a Cloudfront distribution.
+To the best of my knowlege, here's what happens when you attempt to resolve the IP of a Cloudfront distribution.
-1. The request is made and travels to the DNS Resolver configured on the client node.
+1. The request is made, and it travels to the DNS Resolver configured on the client node.
 2. The resolver responds with a cached request or ends up asking the Authoritive DNS servers for the domain.
-The important bit here is that we end up asking the Authoritive DNS server at some point.
+The important bit here is that we end up asking the authoritive DNS server at some point.
-3. Amazon's DNS server makes a best attempt to determine the location of the client and serves them the IPs of the POP with the lowest latency to the client.
+3. Amazon's DNS server makes a best attempt to determine the location of the client and responds with the IPs of the PoP (Point of Presense) with the lowest latency to the client.

 This all sounds really simple, but it is actually not simple at all!
-- The resolver the server that asks Amazon for the IP address, compare this to the behavior of a proxy.
+- The resolver is the server that makes the request to Amazon, similar to the behavior of a caching proxy.
-- Resolvers are anycasted so you cannot determine the geographical location by using the IP address.
+- Resolvers located all over the world using anycast so you cannot determine the geographical location by simply using the IP address.
 - You can determine the real IP of the client if the resolver supports edns-client-subnet.
 - If the resolver does not support edns-client-subnet the only choice is to fail back to the resolver IP as the cloest location.

 ### What is edns-client-subnet and why is it important for public resolvers?
-Traditionally DNS for performance and security reasons, DNS resolvers are typically located in very close geographical proximity to the user making the request.
-This means that when Amazon is attempting to determine the closest POP they can pretty safely use the IP of the resolver itself.
-A new class of resolvers have popped up lately and they make this assumption less true.
+Traditionally, for performance and security reasons, DNS resolvers are typically located in very close geographical proximity to the client making the request.
+This means that when Amazon is attempting to determine the closest PoP they can pretty safely use the IP of the resolver itself.
+A new class of resolvers have popped up and they make this assumption less true.
 Public DNS resolvers are accessible on the internet and are using anycast IP addresses to route the client to the server with the lowest latency.
 This means that the client might actually be 1000s of miles away from the resolver.
-Using the IP address of the resolver is not really a good indication of the nearest edge node for the client but it still should be alright in most cases.
+Using the IP address of the resolver is not really a good indication of the nearest edge node for the client but it still should be ok in most cases.
 This is where edns-client-subnet comes in to help out.
-Most public resolvers support edns-client-subnet, which means they pass along the real IP of the client when asking the Authoritive DNS server for a response.
-The Authoritive server is able to make it's decision based on the real IP address of the client, this should result in the best possible outcome for the client as they should be served the IPs of a POP with the lowest latency.
-With a little bit of research we are able to determine that the Level3 public resolvers do not support edns-client-subnet, which is why we are seeing interesting results.
+Most public resolvers support edns-client-subnet, which means they pass along the real IP of the client when asking the authoritive DNS server for a response.
+The authoritive server is able to make it's decision based on the real IP address of the client, this should result in the best possible outcome for the client as they should be served the IPs of a PoP with the lowest latency to them.
+With a little bit of research we are able to determine that the Level3 public resolvers do not support edns-client-subnet, which is probably why we are seeing interesting results.

 ### Ok then where is the level3 resolver located...
 It must be Tokyo right?
 Wrong.
-The level3 resolver that we are hitting is actually located in San Jose, CA Here's the proof:
+The level3 resolver that we are hitting is actually located in San Jose, CA

+Here's the proof:
 ```
 ubuntu@ip-172-31-14-87:~$ mtr -r 4.2.2.2
 Start: Fri Mar 11 06:00:02 2016